-You’re all ready for your Netflix night in, blankets all around you, and some hot chocolate in your hands.
+You’re all ready for your Netflix night in, blankets all around and some hot chocolate in your hands.
 But wait.
-You’ve forgotten the most important thing of film night.
+You’ve forgotten the most important thing about film night.
 Popcorn!

 You might have some in the back of a cupboard from who knows when . . . will that still be edible?

 Worry not!
 We have all the answers you need!
 Today, we’re running through popcorn storage, how long popcorn lasts, and how to tell if it’s gone bad.

 What Is Popcorn, And Can It Go Bad?

 Popcorn is known as a key snack in film nights, theatre, or any fair and can even sometimes be used in desserts or sweets.
 On top of that, popcorn is known for being a healthy snack.
 As a high-fiber whole grain and low(ish) in calories, popcorn is linked to a lower risk of heart disease and diabetes, and weight loss compared to other popular snacks!

 With all its versatility, popcorn can come in different shapes and forms.
 From dry kernels to popped popcorn bags or even microwavable packs.
 Of course, all of these types will have different shelf lives.

 Most popcorn will have a “best by” date rather than a “use by,” meaning it’s not unsafe to eat after that date.
 With proper storage, popcorn can last a long time past the date on the label.
 However, the quality of the popcorn will diminish the longer they stay in the cupboard!

 Dry kernels have an indefinite shelf life and will last for years in good quality, although they can eventually dry out.
 You can always try to put a teaspoon of water and shake them to put some moisture in them before popping them if you believe them to be dry.